Battle of Remagen: U.S. forces cross bridge

 The explosion blew large holes in the planking covering the rails above the pier, twisted some of the steel supporting girders, and cut a 9.1 m gap in the truss supporting the southern side of the bridge.
 Timmermann saw Germans running around and assumed they were preparing a second blast.
 Members of the first platoon gained control of the two bridge towers on the west bank and captured two German machine gun crews.
 They then used the towers to provide covering fire for the troops crossing the bridge.

-Timmermann deployed half of his men to the south side where German machine gun fire from the stone tower on the far right end was most intense to provide covering fire.
-He ordered the other half of his men to remove the demolition charges from the western half of the bridge.
+Timmermann deployed half of his men to the south side to provide covering fire and suppress intense German machine gun fire originating in the stone tower.
+He ordered the remainder of his men to remove the demolition charges from the western half of the bridge.
 Sgt.
 Mike Chinchar led an infantry platoon down the catwalk on the left side of the bridge, dodging from one bridge pillar to the next.

 Timmermann was unexpectedly joined by a three-man detachment from 2/B/9 AEB led by Lt.
 Hugh Mott, accompanied by Sgt.
 Eugene Dorland and Sgt.
 John Reynolds, who climbed under the bridge and began cutting the wires leading to the remaining demolition charges.

 The railroad tracks on the bridge were covered with wood planks, allowing vehicles to pass.
 Once on the bridge, the American infantry came under fire from German snipers on a partially submerged boat on the east bank and MG 42 machine gun fire from the eastern towers of the bridge, as well as from houses in Erpel.
 A 14th Battalion Sherman tank destroyed the boat.
 All the tanks joined in shelling the opposite side of the river and the infantry covered the bridge and eastern side with machine gun fire, enabling ground troops to get on the bridge.
 The tanks successfully provided fire support to the infantry and suppressed fire from the German positions.